netbeez/beezkeeper-tutorial/docs/wifi-monitoring.md

 |Channel Frequency|GHz ([https://en.wikipedia.org/wiki/List_of_WLAN_channels](https://en.wikipedia.org/wiki/List_of_WLAN_channels))|yes|yes|
 |[MCS](https://netbeez.net/blog/what-is-mcs-index/)|Value between 0 and 9|no|yes|

-In both cases, the Wi-Fi metrics collected by the NetBeez agent are sent in real-time to the server.
+In both cases, the WiFi metrics collected by the NetBeez agent are sent in real-time to the server.
 The data is then displayed on the user dashboard under an agent’s details view.
 The data is also stored in the database for historical review and is available based on the data retention period defined by the user.

 NetBeez remote worker agents also report connection and disconnection events to the dashboard.
 This information is valuable in many cases as it tells the network support team when the user is connected or disconnected from the wireless network.